bthnkucuk/fractional-indexing-dart/README.md

 // Items can be added in any order for (final item in items) {
-  loadedList.addToRank(item);
+  loadedList.insert(item.rank!, item);
 }

 // loadedList is now sorted: A, B, C
 ```

-`addToRank` utilizes **binary search** to efficiently calculate the insertion index (O(log N) search time), making it highly performant for inserting items into their correct sorted positions.
+`insert` utilizes **binary search** to efficiently calculate the insertion index (O(log N) search time), making it highly performant for inserting items into their correct sorted positions.
 It throws an `Exception` if a duplicate rank is encountered.

 ## Other Implementations